otsaloma/gaupol/po/README.md

  [1]: http://github.com/otsaloma/gaupol/tree/master/po

-To try your translation in the source directory, you can compile it to the "locale" directory (which does not exist by default).
-To see a fully translated user interface, also desktop-style data files need to be "compiled", which is most conveniently done using setup.py's `install_data` command.
+To try your translation in the source directory, you can compile it to the `locale` directory (which does not exist by default).
+To see a fully translated user interface, also desktop-style data files need to be "compiled", which is most conveniently done using `setup.py`'s `install_data` command.

     mkdir -p locale/XX/LC_MESSAGES